Enregistré comme favori 75 fois

 At all times of the year, you can gain valuable experience and skills related to...

 1. Childcare of young children, including a baby, by helping out with the daily task of orchestrating meals, naps, and playtime.
 Note: this will mostly take place at our home in Owen Sound.

-Our children are very lucky and awesome but they can also be little lions. 🤪 They barely watch screens, barely eat sugar, play outside a lot, run around barefoot and get dirty, don't have plastic toys, and have a circus hoop, aerial silks, and gymnastics rings to play on...
+Our children are very lucky and awesome but they can also be little lions. 🤪 Therefore, patience and understanding is critical.
+They rarely watch screens, barely eat sugar, play outside a lot, run around barefoot and get dirty.
+They have natural, creative toys to play with and a circus hoop, climbing wall, 2 story playhouse, aerial silks, and gymnastics rings in our living room...

 We believe in holistic education, fitness, healthy food, the arts, community, environmental stewardship, social emotional intelligence, and love.

-The opportunities to partake in a variety of purely social and recreational activities are boundless as well because we love to have fun too.
-We live in a unique part of the country and are a part of lovely community of outdoorsy/artsy folk.
+The opportunities to partake in a variety of purely social and recreational activities are boundless as well because we love to have fun too, when time and energy permits (Note: we do often fall asleep early with our children a few times a week to catch up on sleep).
+We live in a unique part of the country and are part of a lovely community of outdoorsy/artsy folk.
 We enjoy swimming and hiking, playing music, hanging out at social gatherings, going to farmer’s markets, playing a game of footy, drinking coffee (Patrick!), attending music festivals and shows, making art, and checking out the big city of Toronto.